-To date, the Company's proprietary technology platform, DOS47 has yielded two new drug product candidates, L-DOS47 and V-DOS47.
+To date, the Company's proprietary technology platform, DOS47, has yielded two new drug product candidates, being L-DOS47 and V-DOS47.

 L-DOS47 is currently under clinical study for the treatment of non-small cell lung cancer ("NSCLC") and previously treated advanced pancreatic cancer.
-L-DOS47 has completed extensive preclinical testing and manufacturing development, following which, regulatory approvals to conduct a Phase I/II clinical trial In Poland and a Phase I study in the U.S. in the NSCLC were obtained.
-In August 2019, the Company also received approval to conduct a Phase Ib/II combination study in patients with previously treated advanced pancreatic cancer.
-V-DOS47 has been licensed to the Company's Polish subsidiary for preclinical and clinical development.
-The V-DOS47 drug candidate uses the Company's proprietary DOS47 technology conjugated to anti-VEGFR2 antibody targeting a wide range of cancers.
+The Company completed extensive preclinical testing and manufacturing development of L-DOS4, following which the Company obtained regulatory approvals to conduct a Phase I/II NSCLC monotherapy clinical study in Poland, a Phase I NSCLC combination study with pemetrexed and carboplatin in the United States, and a Phase II NSCLC combination study with vinorelbine and cisplatin in Ukraine and Poland.
+In August 2019, the Company also received approval to conduct a Phase Ib/II combination study utilizing L-DOS47 with doxorubicin in patients with previously treated advanced pancreatic cancer in the United States.